knative/func/docs/reference/func_run.md

 ### Options

 ```
       --build string[="true"]   Build the function. [auto|true|false]. ($FUNC_BUILD) (default "auto")
   -b, --builder string          Builder to use when creating the function's container.
 Currently supported builders are "pack" and "s2i". (default "pack")
       --builder-image string    Specify a custom builder image for use by the builder other than its default. ($FUNC_BUILDER_IMAGE)
   -c, --confirm                 Prompt to confirm options interactively ($FUNC_CONFIRM)
   -t, --container               Run the function in a container. ($FUNC_CONTAINER) (default true)
   -e, --env stringArray         Environment variable to set in the form NAME=VALUE.
 You may provide this flag multiple times for setting multiple environment variables.
 To unset, specify the environment variable name followed by a "-" (e.g., NAME-).
   -h, --help                    help for run
   -i, --image string            Full image name in the form [registry]/[namespace]/[name]:[tag].
 This option takes precedence over --registry.
 Specifying tag is optional. ($FUNC_IMAGE)
   -p, --path string             Path to the function.
 Default is current directory ($FUNC_PATH)
   -r, --registry string         Container registry + registry namespace. (ex 'ghcr.io/myuser').
 The full image name is automatically determined using this along with function name. ($FUNC_REGISTRY)
-      --start-timeout duration   time this function needs in order to start.
-If not provided, the client default 1m0s will be in effect. ($FUNC_START_TIMEOUT)
   -v, --verbose                 Print verbose logs ($FUNC_VERBOSE)
 ```

 ### SEE ALSO